A program of the Knight Center for Journalism in the Americas at the University of Texas at Austin

 Rob holds a bachelor’s degree in electrical engineering from Worcester Polytechnic Institute.
 He has been featured in The Hollywood Reporter’s Digital Power list, profiled in Television Week’s Digital Dealmakers, included in the Media Week 50, a list of the most indispensable executives shaping the future of media, and served on the board of the New York Television Festival.

-Rob will be part of the panel “Can media really rebuild trust with audiences” on Friday, April 12, 2019 at 9:30 a.m.
+Bennett was part of the panel “Can media really rebuild trust with audiences” at ISOJ 2019.